afollestad/drag-select-recyclerview/README.md

 # Introduction

-`DragSelectRecyclerView` is the main classes of this library.
+`DragSelectRecyclerView` is the main class of this library.

 This library will handle drag interception and auto scroll logic - if you drag to the top of the RecyclerView, the list will scroll up, and vice versa.